HoiKinYu/Reinforcement-Learning-Basic-Exercise/README.md

-# Reinforcement Learning Exercises used OpenAI Gym
+# Reinforcement Learning Exercise in OpenAI Gym
-Practical Reinforcement Learning Exercise

 This repository sharing my practice on Reinforcement Learning (RL) in the OpanAI Gym  http://gym.openai.com by different RL methods.

 ### Environments provided in OpenAI: